 Circumstances under which Sharron was found

 Sharron was found in a field at Chemin du Lac and Guimond Boulevard by a beekeeper.
 The beekeeper supposedly lived nearby and kept hives in season besides the field.
 “He went to investigate when he heard that the gate leading into the field was open.”
 WHO told him that the gate was open?
-Why did they not just lock it for him?
-Was that person cleared as a suspect?
-Was the beekeeper cleared as a suspect?
+Was this person cleared as a suspect?

 “When police arrived, the body was clothed only in a three-quarter length suede Leo’s Boys Sports jacket, a sweater and shoes and socks.
 Her jeans and panties were about 6 feet from her body, the underwear hanging from a tree branch.
 Police think the clothes were thrown out of the car when they were driving away.”